syncfusion-content/winui-docs/winui/ComboBox/Editing.md

 ## Handle invalid input

-When submitting some text that does not correspond to an item in the ComboBox drop down list, the `TextSubmitted` event will be called.
-Using the following code snippet, a dialogue box will be displayed when submitting input that does not contain in drop down list.
+The `TextSubmitted` event is triggered, when some text is submitted that does not correspond to an item in the ComboBox drop-down list.
+By using the following code sample, a dialogue box will be displayed when submitting input that does not contain in drop-down list.

 {% tabs %}
 {% highlight XAML %}